olishiz/olishiz.github.io/README.md

-# olishiz.github.io
+# olishiz-personal-website
-Static github page for my personal website
+Welcome to my personal website: hosted by GoDaddy with SSL encryption and Google Analytics Tracking

+Feel free to explore more.

+Thank you for dropping by.